Isaiah1001/CNN-Learning-Journey/03_experiment_management/02_MLflow/README.md

 # Stage 3.2 — MLflow
-This subfolder builds a complete training and experiment‑tracking pipeline for the Oxford 102 Flowers dataset using PyTorch Lightning and MLflow..
+This subfolder builds a complete training and experiment‑tracking pipeline for the Oxford 102 Flowers dataset using PyTorch Lightning and MLflow.

 ## File Structure
 ```